resque/resque-scheduler/README.markdown

       rails_env: demo
       description: "This job will auto-create leaderboards for our online demo"

-The scheduled job create_fake_leaderboards will be created only if the variable RAILS_ENV is set to demo:
+The scheduled job create_fake_leaderboards will be created only if the environment variable `RAILS_ENV` is set to demo:

     $ RAILS_ENV=demo rake resque:scheduler

 NOTE: If you have added the 2 lines bellow to your Rails Rakefile (ie: lib/tasks/resque-scheduler.rake), the rails env is loaded automatically and you don't have to specify RAILS_ENV if the var is correctly set in environment.rb

 Multiple envs are allowed, separated by commas: